navanchauhan/navanchauhan.github.io/Content/posts/2026-04-28-the-priviege-of-picking-problems.md

 ---
 date: 2026-04-28 22:49
-description: Existential crisis on what should I do next in life
+description: A reflection on freedom, useful work, and my search for problems.
 tags: Life
 ---